Constitution of Fellowship Baptist Church, Luton, Bedfordshire

 He/She shall be not less than 21 years of age and have been a member for at least one year.

-The treasurer shall be directed by the deacons/trustees or church to make all disbursements by cheque.
+The treasurer shall be directed by the deacons/trustees or church to make all disbursements by cheque or by digital banking.
 In the event that cash must be used, a proper receipt shall be secured.

 The treasurer shall be responsible for the counting of all offerings, depositing in the church's bank account(s), and shall maintain records of such deposits and offerings.